KiltedCode/khandaria-campaign/sessions/2019/2019-12-19-loot-the-day.md

 said after Duergar invaded they wouldn't be able to smuggle in any more
 so thinks they may have used same tunnels as them
 brings up about expulsion from church
-calls `Melvin` an idiot, was trying to get him to adjust his ridiculous policies about funerals
+calls `Melvyn` an idiot, was trying to get him to adjust his ridiculous policies about funerals
 threw in comments about him wearing high priests robes, calls him a moron
 got in a shouting match and he expelled him from the church
 he shouldn't be able to do because not high priest, but technically can because he is a circle higher